Plastic food pots and trays are often not recycled, figures show

 The British Plastics Federation said companies are working to use more recyclable containers and called for a financial incentive for manufacturers to use more recyclable plastics.

-According to the LGA analysis, around 525,000 tonnes of plastic pots, tubs and trays are used by households in the UK every year, but only 169,000 tonnes of this waste is capable of being recycled.
+According to Recoup's figures, around 525,000 tonnes of plastic pots, tubs and trays are used by households in the UK every year, but only 169,000 tonnes of this waste is collected for recycling.

 It blames producers for using a mix of polymers, some of them poor quality.

-The LGA, which represents councils in England and Wales, says the government should consider a ban on low-grade plastics.
+The LGA, which represents councils in England and Wales, blames producers for using a mix of polymers, some of them poor quality, and says the government should consider a ban on low-grade plastics.

 Black plastic 'impossible to recycle'

 The LGA says simple tweaks could make a massive difference, highlighting the case of microwave meals which are often supplied in black plastic material.

 Black is the only colour that can't be easily scanned by recycling machines, meaning that process becomes unnecessarily complicated.